International Women’s Day: A Boudoir Photographer’s Perspective

 INTERNATIONAL WOMEN'S DAY AND BOUDOIR: SEXY PHOTO SHOOTS ARE ABOUT MORE THAN NUDITY

-Yes, Boudoir photography is mostly about women and our yearning to feel liberated.
+Yes, Boudoir photography encourages women to feel liberated and empowered.

 Yes, women leave my studio feeling more confident than when they arrived.